MAKING HISTORY

 Ericka Wiley has worked as a Deputy Public Defender for more than twenty years in Los Angeles, representing clients in criminal cases with charges ranging from misdemeanors to capital crimes.
 She has worked as deputy in charge, supervising other lawyers and she is passionate about finding solutions for her clients which offer alternatives to incarceration and ways to better their lives.

 Ericka received her bachelor's degree in English literature, from Fisk University, In Nashville Tennessee and her Juris Doctor from the University of Cincinnati, College of Law.
-Ericka lives in Los Angeles with her husband and their beautiful two year old daughter.
+Ericka lives in Inglewood CA with her husband and their beautiful two year old daughter.

 WHY DO JUDGES MATTER?